phoenix-rtos/phoenix-rtos-doc/libc/functions/s/strlen.part-impl.md

 The `strlen()` function shall compute the number of bytes in the string to which _s_ points, not including the terminating `NUL` character.
 The
-`strnlen()` function shall compute the smaller of the number of bytes in the array to which _s_ points, not including any terminating `NUL` character, or the value of the _maxlen_ argument.
+`strnlen()` function shall compute the smallest of the number of bytes in the array to which _s_ points, not including any terminating `NUL` character, or the value of the _maxlen_ argument.
 The `strnlen()` function shall never examine more than _maxlen_ bytes of the array pointed to by _s_.